 include the qualitative or quantitative terms and descriptions, or the categorization, for the estimation of the severity and the probability of occurrence of harms.

-for each hazardous situation, list the estimated severity and probability of occurrence of harms and the resulting estimation of risk(s).
+for each hazardous situation, list the estimated severity and probability of occurrence of harms and the resulting estimation of risks.

-The description of the intended use of the device shall include information such as the intended purpose, the part of the human body or type of tissue interacted with, the categories of users and consumers, the use environment and the treatment procedure.
+The description of the intended use of the device shall include information on the intended purpose, the part of the human body or type of tissue interacted with, the categories of users and consumers, the use environment and the treatment procedure.

-In their risk analysis, manufacturers shall take into account the specificities of various user and consumer groups.
+In the risk analysis manufacturers shall take into account the specificities of various user and consumer groups.
 This includes considering whether the user is a healthcare professional or a lay person.
-In the case of a lay person distinction shall be made between a person without qualification for the use of the device and a person who uses a device in the context of his/her professional activities, who, although not being a healthcare professional, has a proven qualification for the use of the device.
-It shall be presumed by the manufacturer that all these groups have access to the device unless the device is only sold directly to professionals.
+In the case of a lay person distinction shall be made between a person without qualification for the use of the device and a person who uses a device in the context of his or her professional activities, and who, although not being a healthcare professional, has a proven qualification for the use of the device.
+It shall be presumed by the manufacturer that all those user and consumer groups have access to the device unless the device is only sold directly to healthcare professionals.

 Manufacturers shall consider clinical data as one of the sources of information for the risk analysis and for the estimation of the severity and the probability of occurrence of harms.

-Where, by the nature of the devices or for ethical reasons, no data on the probability of occurrence of harm may be generated, manufacturers shall estimate the risk on the basis of the nature of the harm and a worst case estimate of the probability of the harm occurring.
-In the technical documentation, manufacturers shall provide evidence justifying the reason for not providing data on the probability of occurrence of harm.
+Where due to the nature of the devices or for ethical reasons data on the probability of occurrence of harm cannot be generated, manufacturers shall estimate the risk on the basis of the nature of the harm and a worst case estimate of the probability of the harm occurring.
+In the technical documentation manufacturers shall provide evidence justifying the reason for not providing data on the probability of occurrence of harm.

 The description of the scope for the risk analysis shall be recorded.